 The college has developed a five-year priority project list (III.B.3) for major repair and renovation that is reviewed and prioritized annually based on availability of budget.
-The maintenance staff from each campus is in-charge to submit to the Director of Maintenance the projects to be included in the list.
+The maintenance staff from each campus are the one in-charge to submit to the Director of Maintenance the projects to be included in the list.

-Following is the list of projects implemented from this plan.
+Following are the list of projects implemented from this plan.

-- Kosrae Campus Land Grand and faculty Office building roofing and interior improvement-Completed in May 2021. - Hospitality and Tourism Management building upgrade -Completed in September 2021 CTEC. - Roof replacement of Library Building at Chuuk Campus (RFP in progress). - Classrooms 1-4 roof replacement and improvements at CTEC.
+- Kosrae Campus Land Grand and faculty Office building roofing and interior improvement completed in May 2021. - Completed the in September 2021 CTEC -Hospitality and Tourism Management building upgrade. - Roof replacement of Library Building at Chuuk Campus (RFP in progress). - Classrooms 1-4 roof replacement and improvements at CTEC.
 (RFP in progress) - Administration building floor replacement at CTEC.
 (RFP in progress) - Administration building floor replacement at Kosrae Campus.
-(Implemented in fall 2021)
+(Implement in fall 2021)

 Maintenance and Replacement.
-The Priority Project List (III.B.3) guides prioritization of repairs, renovations and upgrades annually based on availability of the budget.
-The college has been receiving funds for its major repairs and upgrades through the compact infrastructure funds (IMF) provided by the FSM National Government.
+The Priority Project List (III.B.3) guides prioritization of repairs, renovations and upgrade annually based on availability of the budget.
+The college has been receiving funds for its major repairs and upgrades through the compact infrastructure funds (IMF) provide by the FSM National Government.
 Each campus is also managing their own maintenance budget for minor repairs and renovations.

 Upgrades Resources to support Programs and Services and Achieved its Mission.
 All major constructions and renovations of the college's facilities supported the programs, services, and achievement of its mission.
-The Hospitality, Tourism and Management building was upgraded to improve teaching space allowing instructor to face students while demonstrating and provide more teaching space as well as addressing safety issues.
+The Hospitality, Tourism and Management building was upgraded to improved teaching space allowing instructor to face students while demonstrating and provide more teaching space as well as addressing safety issues.
 The construction of Student Center at National Campus and Multi-Purpose Building in Kosrae Campus will help improve the services offered to the students and the entire college community.